starkbank/sdk-clojure/README.md

 This can be used in case you've lost events.
-With this function, you can manually set events retrieved from the API as "delivered" to help future event queries with `is_delivered: false`.
+With this function, you can manually set events retrieved from the API as "delivered" to help future event queries with `is-delivered: false`.

 ```clojure
 (def event (starkbank.event/update "5764442407043072"